 Suggested Read: 10 Hotels In Bhuj That Are Luxurious And Value For Money

-Not far from the Dwarkadheesh temple is the pristine Dwarka beach stretching along the Arabian Sea coast.
+Not far from the Dwarkadheesh temple is the pristine Dwarka beach stretching along the Arabian Sea coast visiting which will make your Dwarka sightseeing experience great.
 The breathtakingly beautiful setting with golden sands and clean water is amongst the nicest places in Dwarka for a rejuvenating break from visiting the tourist sites and temples.
 It is the perfect spot for a refreshing morning stroll or an evening visit to witness the sunset hues, with the lighthouse & temples juxtaposed against the mottled sky.
 Also fascinating is the lighthouse located at the end of the beach, completing the perfect setting for a stunning beach click.

 Ideal for: Nature, Relaxation, Photography, Sunsets